jtcaraball/rkb2040/README.md

 # RKB2040

 An extensible keyboard firmware for rp2040 based boards written in rust.
-Although I use it on my own keyboard, this project's main goal was to learn the rust programming language.
+Although I use it on my own keyboard, the project's main goal was to learn the rust programming language.

-Grass fed, free range and LLM free code.
+This project is made with 100% grass fed, free range and LLM free code.

 ## Features